How to choose a professional wall grinder for construction

 Dust extraction: class H mandatory

-Under updated crystalline silica regulations, class H extraction is mandatory for concrete and plaster sanding.
-The extraction system must match the sander’s airflow.
+Under updated crystalline silica regulations, class H extraction is mandatory for concrete and plaster grinding.
+The extraction system must match the grinder’s airflow.

 The Sept Tools IU33 Longopac uses a continuous bagging system: dust drops into an endless plastic bag that the operator ties and cuts when full.
 Zero contact with silica dust.